iboing/CliqueNet/README.md

 <div align=left><img src="https://raw.githubusercontent.com/iboing/CliqueNet/master/img/fig2.JPG" width="95%" height="95%">

 Fig 2.
 An overview of a CliqueNet with three blocks.
+The input layer together with the Stage-II feature in each block are concatenated to be the block feature, and form part of the final representation after global pooling.
+The Stage-II feature passes through transition layers, which include a convolution and an average pooling to change map size, and then becomes the input of the next block.

 <div align=left><img src="https://raw.githubusercontent.com/iboing/CliqueNet/master/img/tab1.JPG" width="50%" height="50%">